pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 argument using `(<*>)`, you end up with another applicative functor which can be given to `(<*>)` yet again with another wrapped value to supply the remaining argument to that original function.
 This can continue as long as the function needs more arguments.
-Just like normal function application.
+Exactly like normal function application.

 ## A "Concrete" Example